CarterCommunity/Carter/README.md

 ### Where does the name "Botwin" come from?

-I have been a huge fan of [Nancy](http://nancyfx.org), the best .Net web framework, for many years and the name "Nancy" came about due to it being inspired from Sinatra the Ruby web framework.
+I have been a huge fan of and core contributor to [Nancy](http://nancyfx.org), the best .Net web framework, for many years and the name "Nancy" came about due to it being inspired from Sinatra the Ruby web framework.
 Frank Sinatra had a daughter called Nancy and so that's where it came from.

 I was also trying to think of a derivative name and I had recently been watching [Weeds](http://www.imdb.com/title/tt0439100/) and the lead character was called Nancy Botwin so this is where I got the name from!